 Some amount of flaking is normal but excessive flaking is not.
 There are several causes for this condition.

 Skin renewal is a continuous process.
 In order to stay healthy, new cells are produced and old ones are shed.
 When this renewal cycle speeds up, the patches of dead skin cells get dislodged into the hair- making for an unsightly situation.
-There could be several reasons for the excessive flaking.
+There could be several reasons for the excessive flaking or dandruff.
 And, correspondingly, several courses of treatment.

 A common misconception is that dandruff is caused by poor hygiene.
 Not true.
 Dandruff is not caused by improper hygiene, but the flakes may become less apparent after a wash, since the build-up of oils and skin cells will drop off after shampooing.